OpenMDAO/POEMs/POEM_002.md

 User Interface for Enabling New Capability
 ------------------------------------------
-A new option named "user_termination" will be added to the pyOptSparseDriver, with the default value of False.
-When the user sets this to True, the capability to signal a clean termination will be enabled.

-A new option named "user_termination_signal" will be added to the pyOptSparseDriver, with the default value of `signals.SIGUSR1`.
+A new option named "user_terminate_signal" will be added to the pyOptSparseDriver, with the default value of `signals.SIGUSR1`.
 The user can change this to any other valid signal name or number.
+The user can also set it to False to prevent the addition of any handlers.

 Changes needed to pyoptsparse
 -----------------------------
 Unfortunately, mdolab/pyoptsparse will need to be updated to support this upgrade.
 Presently, `Optimizer` in pyOpt_optimizer.py squelches the returned error code by turning it into a strict boolean.
-This will need to be modified so that a user-requested termination flag is also passed.
-All optimizer wrappers will also need to be modified to expect this new argument from the masterFunc calls.
+This will need to be modified so that an integer is passed back to the optimizer wrappers.
+A value of 2 will signify a user-requested termination.

-Implementation details may need to be worked out with caretakers of pyoptsparse.
+Implementation details are being worked out with caretakers of pyoptsparse.

 References